bitcoin/bitcoin/src/omnicore/doc/rpc-api.md

 ```

-## Depreciated RPC Calls
+## Depreciated API calls

-To ensure compatibility, depreciated RPC calls are kept for at least one major version.
+To ensure backwards compatibility, depreciated RPCs are kept for at least one major version.

 The following calls are replaced in Omni Core 0.0.10, and queries with the old command are forwarded.